satrapu/rancher-workshop/README.md

 # rancher-workshop
-Rancher custom catalog to be used during Rancher Workshop @ iQuest Java Tech Group Day #5.
+This repo contains the contents and the Rancher custom catalog which were used during Rancher Workshop @ iQuest Java Tech Group Day #5.